dklevakin/ai-map/README.md

 # AI Tools Mind‑map (Static)

 Interactive mind‑map of AI tools for SMBs.
 Single‑file static site (`index.html`) built with pure HTML/SVG/vanilla JS — no build step, works offline.
+Click any service to open a richer detail card with its description, official site, documentation, and other helpful resources.

 ## Quick Start (Local)